bjemi3426/bswift/README.md

 # (Brandon Jemison)

-# 🧩 bswift – iOS & macOS Demo Portfolio
+# 🧩 Bswift – iOS & macOS Demo Portfolio

 Welcome to **bswift**, a collection of demo apps showcasing my work with **Swift**, **SwiftUI**, and related Apple frameworks.